Skyshield: Event-Driven Submillimetre Thin Obstacle Detection for Drone Flight Safety: Introduction

 \section{Introduction}

-Drones are being widely adopted for various applications, but their deployment in complex environments is challenged by the critical hazard of submillimetre thin obstacles .
-In 2025 alone, over 10 small drone crashes were attributed to kite strings, alongside two manned aircraft accidents involving rotor entanglement.
-These incidents highlight the urgent need for reliable detection mechanisms.
-However, traditional perception methods used by commercial drones, like semantic feature recognition\cite{8593603} or motion estimation techniques\cite{Wang2020UAVEP}, struggle to detect these low-reflectance linear features due to poor visual saliency against cluttered backgrounds and susceptibility to motion artifacts.
+Drones are being widely adopted for various applications, but their deployment in complex environments is challenged by the critical hazard of submillimetre-thin obstacles.
+In 2025 alone, over 10 small drone crashes were caused by kite strings, highlighting the urgency.
+Traditional methods, like motion estimation techniques \cite{Wang2020UAVEP}, struggle with these obstacles due to poor visual saliency and motion artifacts.

-\textbf{Submillimetre Thin Obstacle Detection with event camera.} To address the aforementioned limitations, we propose employing an event camera as the onboard sensor for perceiving submillimeter scale threads.
-Event cameras asynchronously record pixel-level brightness changes and are characterized by their exceptional temporal resolution.
-Linear structures are transformed into detectable spatio-temporal surfaces, offering a highly promising solution to percept extremely thin obstacle.
+\textbf{Submillimetre Thin Obstacle Detection with event camera.} To address the limitations of conventional sensors, we employ an event camera, which asynchronously records pixel-level brightness changes with exceptional temporal resolution\cite{wang2025towards}.
+Indeed, the integration of event cameras onto drones has recently been explored for applications such as obstacle avoidance \cite{xu2023biodrone} , aerial object localization \cite{wang2025mme, 10.1145/3636534.3694721}, and denoise\cite{ruan2025premamba4dstatespace}.
+Building on this promising approach, we leverage the unique capability of event cameras to transform linear structures into detectable time surfaces, offering a highly promising solution for perceiving extremely thin obstacles.

 Despite its potential, translating this intuition into a practical detection system presents two key technical challenges: